-The Summary Compensation Table above quantifies the amount or value of the different forms of compensation earned by or awarded to our named executive officers in fiscal 2015 and 2014 and provides a dollar amount for total compensation.
-Descriptions of the material terms of each named executive officer's employment agreement and related information is provided under "Employment Agreements with named executive officers" below.
+The Summary Compensation Table above quantifies the amount or value of the different forms of compensation earned by or awarded to our named executive officers in fiscal 2020 and 2019 and provides a dollar amount for total compensation.
+Descriptions of the material terms of each named executive officer's employment arrangements with us and related information is provided under "Employment Agreements with named executive officers" below.
 The agreements provide the general framework and some of the specific terms for the compensation of the named executive officers.
-Approval of the Management Resources and Compensation Committee (the "Compensation Committee") and/or the Board of Directors is required prior to our entering into employment agreements with its executive officers or amendments to those agreements.
+Approval of the Compensation Committee and/or the Board of Directors is required prior to our entering into employment agreements with its executive officers or amendments to those agreements.
 However, many of the decisions relating to compensation for a specific year are made by the Compensation Committee and are implemented without changes to the general terms of employment set forth in those agreements.

-Awards of options or shares of restricted stock were granted under our 2006 Long Term Incentive Plan, as amended (the "2006 Plan").
-Restricted stock awards contain restrictions on transferability which lapse in accordance with the terms of the award agreement.
-Holders of shares of restricted stock have voting power and the right to receive dividends, if any, that are declared on those shares which are vested.
-The 2006 Plan is administered by the Compensation Committee.
+Awards of options or shares of restricted stock were granted under our 2006 Long Term Incentive Plan, as amended (the "2006 Plan") until the adoption, in February 2016, of our 2016 Omnibus Equity Incentive Plan (the "2016 Plan").
+From and after the adoption of the 2016 Plan, all equity awards are granted under the 2016 Plan.
+Both plans are administered by the Compensation Committee.
 The Compensation Committee has authority to interpret the plan provisions and make all required determinations under those plans.
 This authority includes making required proportionate adjustments to outstanding awards upon the occurrence of certain corporate events such as reorganizations, mergers and stock splits.
-Awards granted under the 2006 Plan are generally only transferable to a beneficiary of a Plan participant upon his or her death.
+Awards granted under the 2016 Plan are generally only transferable to a beneficiary of a participant upon his or her death.
 However, the committee may establish procedures for the transfer of awards to other persons or entities, provided that such transfers comply with applicable laws.